How to Write an Activities Résumé for College Applications

 Some colleges will provide a space on their application in which to input information regarding each of the categories listed above.
 In this case, you will likely be allotted set amount of characters for each answer.
 No matter how short or long your descriptions on the application are, however, you nevertheless want to ensure that the points on your activities résumé are as succinct as possible.
 Résumés are most effective when kept short at just one page in length.
 Remember: admissions officers may have to read thousands of applications.
 To be memorable, you need to make clear, quick points so that you don’t lose their attention.
 You might be tempted to think that, the more of your history they have, the better.
 But this is exactly where the phrase “less is more” rings true!

 - Be selective about the information you include in your activities résumé.
 If you were only a part of the French Club for one semester as a sophomore, there is no need to mention it.
 Colleges only want to know about the activities to which you were committed.

 - If a college explicitly asks not to provide activities résumé, be respectful of the request and only submit the necessary information.

-Your college application is not the place for modesty.
+Your resume for college application is not the place for modesty.
 Be proud, not shy, of your accomplishments!